rayxxxxxxx/neural_networks_from_scratch/toynn/README.md

-# toynn is a simple neural network module written with numpy and numba (also requires SciPy)
+# toynn is a simple neural network module written with numpy

 ## How to run